merveakca/E-TicaretDataBase/README(StoredProcedures).md

 		c.IsActive,
 		c.MainCategoryId,
 		CAST((ch.Hierarchy + ' > ' + c.Name) AS VARCHAR(MAX)) as Hierarchy
-	From
+	FROM
 	Categories c
 	INNER JOIN CategoryHierarchy ch
-	on ch.Id = c.MainCategoryId
+	ON ch.Id = c.MainCategoryId
 )

-SELECT Hierarchy From CategoryHierarchy where IsActive = 1 End
+SELECT Hierarchy From CategoryHierarchy where IsActive = 1 END
 ```

 **AÇIKLAMA:**